 - Talk to a slip and fall attorney as soon as possible.

 It’s always hard to take these cases forward without an attorney on your side.
-Stores and their insurance companies know the law—and customers usually don’t.
+Stores and their insurance companies know the law, and unfortunately, the average customer that gets hurt usually doesn’t.
 They will find any loophole or catch to try to avoid paying you if it’s possible.
-In many cases, they’ll deny there was ever a hazard at all.
-Your attorney levels the playing field and puts knowledge of the law on your side.

 Talk to a Slip and Fall Lawyer for Free